PreneeshAV/yii2-firebase-notifications/README.md

 Usage
 -----

-Once the extension is installed, simply use it in your code by  :
+Once the extension is installed, simply use it in your code :

 Firebase cloud messageing Server key is required to use the extension, which can be obtained from Firebase console -> Project Overview -> Settings -> Cloud Messaging
 ```php